 - Once you have a fairly accurate original or current selling price, consider its age and condition.
 Then consider what the item would have to be priced at to entice you to buy it at a garage sale.
 My pricing strategy is simply this: Divide the purchase price of the item in half and then increase or decrease the amount based on its condition, age, and current popularity.
 For example, newer television types (technology) are more popular than old ones.
 If the price still didn’t feel right I’d divide it in half again.

 - Keep in mind that your objective in your pricing is to offer buyers a price that they cannot resist so that you have zero inventory at the end of your sale.
 Any items not sold are lost profit opportunities and you have to hassle with what to do with them next.

 - Being a garage sale and not a Macy’s sale, people expect a bargain.
 So don’t count on getting what you think or know something is worth on every item.
 This is especially true of things that you value personally.
 Price your merchandise aggressively based on what you think a customer would pay.

 - Price items just below the dollar amount you want to get and any change in multiples of 25 cents.
 Using change amounts in multiples of 25 cents will make dealing with change much easier.
 For example, you might price items like this: $49, $29, $4.25, $3.50, or $2.75.

 Tagging each item with a price is crucial to your success as well.
-Here are the advantages to tagging each item with a price.
+Here are the advantages of tagging each item with a price.

 - It’s nearly impossible to come up with an accurate price when you’re under pressure to decide immediately.
 This is particularly true when you have six to 12 customers wanting a price from you at the same time.